ColinDuquesnoy/MellowPlayer/README.md

 1) Add support for a new streaming service

-Support for new streaming service is added by writing a [Service Integration Plugin]()
+Support for new streaming service is added by writing a [writing a service integration plugin]()

 2) Extends the application

-You can extend the application by [writing generic extension plugin]().
+You can extend the application by [writing a generic extension plugin]().

 3) Help with translations